The Civil War Trust sat down with park historian Eric Campbell to discuss this important Shenandoah Valley battle.

 To think today that these hopes were unrealistic is oversimplifying the historic facts.
 As an example, I think the only thing that kept the Union army from conducting a full-scale retreat to Winchester following their defeat that morning was the arrival of Sheridan on the battlefield.
 Without Sheridan’s presence on the field, which instantly restored the army’s morale, and his insistence on maintaining the field and launching a counterattack that afternoon, Cedar Creek would have gone down in history as a significant Confederate victory.

-CIVIL WAR TRUST: Why are the deeds of the 8th Vermont memorialized on the field?
+Why are the deeds of the 8th Vermont memorialized on the field?
 What did they do?

-CAMPBELL: Unlike many other Civil War battlefields, which are marked by numerous memorials, the Cedar Creek battlefield only has three monuments.
+EC: Unlike many other Civil War battlefields, which are marked by numerous memorials, the Cedar Creek battlefield only has three monuments.
 One of those is dedicated to the officers and men who served in the 8th Vermont, who fought on the very ground which the Civil War Trust is preserving.
 The reason this regiment has a monument on the field is due to one of its members, Herbert Hill, who was an 18 year-old private when he fought at Cedar Creek.
 A successful business man after the war, Hill decided to commemorate the deeds of his fellow soldiers in the Valley by personally paying for the creation and placement of two monuments in 1885; one at Cedar Creek and the other at 3rd Winchester (this monument was later moved to the Winchester National Cemetery).

 The 8th Vermont belonged to Col. Stephen Thomas’s brigade (approximately 1,500 strong) which was ordered into the maelstrom of the overwhelming Confederate attack that had just shattered the 8th Corps and crushed the left wing of the army.
 Essentially Thomas’s brigade was sacrificed in order to buy time for the rest of the Union army to retreat and reposition itself against the crushing Confederate advance.
 In a desperate stand that lasted about 30 minutes, the brigade was decimated, losing over 70 percent of its strength before being overwhelmed and swept aside.
 The 8th Vermont lost 110 killed, wounded and captured out of its 164 officers and men (68 percent casualties).
 The monument marks one of the most famous incidents of the battle, being located on the spot where a tenacious struggle for the regiment’s two flags occurred, and where three of its color-bearers were killed defending them.
 Ultimately, though forced to withdraw, the flags were saved.

-CIVIL WAR TRUST: What does the word Rienzi mean and why is there a knoll named as such?
+What does the word Rienzi mean and why is there a knoll named as such?

-CAMPBELL: Rienzi was Gen. Sheridan’s favorite horse, a large black gelding, which he rode the morning of the battle from Winchester to Middletown.
+EC: Rienzi was Gen. Sheridan’s favorite horse, a large black gelding, which he rode the morning of the battle from Winchester to Middletown.
 Sheridan acquired the steed in 1862 when he was stationed near Rienzi, Mississippi.
 The general rode Rienzi throughout the war, including 19 battles and dozens of smaller actions.
 Although the horse survived, it was wounded numerous times.

 On October 18, having just returned to the Valley from a council of war in Washington, DC, Sheridan spent the night in Winchester.
 His plan was to return to his army the next day, October 19.
 Of course, believing the Valley campaign was over, the last thing Sheridan expected was a battle.
 Even when he began to ride up the Valley Pike that morning, Sheridan had no idea that his army was at that moment fighting for its very existence.
 Upon hearing the distant sounds of artillery, however, and then soon after hearing the rumors of a major battle, Sheridan began to quicken his pace back to his army.
 Thus began one of the most famous incidents of the battle, “Sheridan’s Ride.”